thatskymod/Sky-CotL-Scripts/Canvas/KNOWLEDGE.md

 - You can also use your browser's download function to save it as a local file and later load it into AutoWax.

 Once you’re all set, hit **"Run"** to finalize the collection.
 For the increased wing level to take effect, please restart your game.

+## Reset Collected WL

+> [!WARNING]
+> Winged Lights collected from **Spirits** are **permanent** and cannot be reset.
+They may **seem to disappear** when you take damage from poisoned water, krill, or shards, but will eventually resurface once you are reborn.
+> This is a technical quirk on TGC's end and not something that mods can access or fix.

+LibSmite did a great job of warning users about this beforehand: https://github.com/thatskymod/Sky-CotL-Scripts/discussions/80#discussioncomment-9480710.
+Langit also recently implemented a similar warning (see https://github.com/thatskymod/Sky-CotL-Scripts/discussions/111#discussioncomment-10983087).

+In short, resetting spirit wings currently isn't possible with the tools available to us.

 ## Outfit Visibility